Uniqueness of ancient solutions to Gauss curvature flow asymptotic to a cylinder: Preliminaries

 The following result shows the existence and uniqueness of a weak solution starting at any convex hypersurface $\Sigma_0= \p \hat \Sigma_0 \subset \R^{n+1}$ which is compact or non-compact and asymptotic to a cylinder.

-\begin{theorem} [Theorem 2.6 in \cite{CCD2}] Let $\hat \Sigma_0 \subset \R^{n+1}$ be a convex set with non-empty interior.
+\begin{theorem} [Theorem 2.7 in \cite{CCD2}] Let $\hat \Sigma_0 \subset \R^{n+1}$ be a convex set with non-empty interior.
 If $\Sigma_0=\p\hat \Sigma_0$ is compact then there is a unique weak solution $\Sigma_t$ to the GCF running from $\Sigma_0$ and defined over $t \in [0,T)$ for some $T <+\infty$.
 If $\Sigma_0=\p \hat \Sigma_0$ is non compact and asymptotic to a cylinder $\Omega\times \mathbb{R}$, then there is a unique weak solution $\Sigma_t$ to the GCF running from $\Sigma_0$ defined for all $t\in [0,+\infty)$.
 Moreover, each time slice $\Sigma_t$ is non-compact and asymptotic to $\Omega\times \mathbb{R}$ for all $t\in[0,\infty)$. \end{theorem}

-\begin{proof} We just give a sketch of the proof here and refer the reader for details to \cite{CCD2}.
+\begin{proof} Let us only give an outline of the proof and refer the reader to \cite{CCD2} for details.
 Let $\hat \Sigma_{i,0}$ be a sequence of convex sets with smooth strictly convex boundaries which strictly increases to $\hat\Sigma_0$.
 We denote by $\Sigma_{i,t}$ the unique GCF solution with initial data $\Sigma_{i,0}=\p \hat \Sigma_{i,0}$ and we simply define $\Sigma_t$ to be the limit of $\Sigma_{i,t}$.
 Since each $\Sigma_{i,t}$ is smooth it can be compared with any smooth solution or any weak solution.
 The existence and the uniqueness of a weak solution, as stated in the theorem, follow from this comparison principle. \end{proof}

 \begin{lemma} The following hold: \begin{enumerate}[{\em (i)}]

 \item The limit of any monotone sequence of weak solutions is a weak solution, provided that the limit is compact. \item The comparison principle between weak solutions holds. \item $\p_t \text{Vol}(\hat \Sigma_t) = -|\mathbb{S}^n|=- \omega_n$, for any compact weak solution $\Sigma_t$. \end{enumerate}